MooersLab/EasyPyMOL/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/watch?v=GnRtEhGvPBQ/0.jpg)](http://www.youtube.com/watch?v=GnRtEhGvPBQ)

 Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
-Save to your home directory (e.g., /Users/username or /home/username or C:\Users\username).
+Save the file to your home directory (e.g., /Users/username or /home/username or C:\Users\username).
 Start PyMOL.
-Check that PyMOL's current directory is in the home directory by entering the "pwd" command on the command line in PyMOL.
-Check for presence of roundview.py with "ls *.py".
+Check that PyMOL's current directory is the home directory by entering "pwd" on the command line in PyMOL.
+Check for presence of roundview.py by entering  "ls *.py" on the command line in PyMOL.

 ```shell
 ls *.py